Economics - Management, Agriculture - Food, Law - Political Science - Administration, Technology, Engineering

 High-level athletes:

-Schooling accommodations available for high-level athletes.
-For more information on accommodations, consult the school's information site

-Possibility of accommodations for confirmed artists.
+Possibility of academic accommodations for high-level athletes.
 For more information on accommodations, visit the school's information website

+Possibility of academic accommodations for established artists.
+For more information on accommodations, visit the school's information website.

 Read more